Sword-Smith/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 But still, such preconceptions present a barrier when I have to explain the kind of parallel programming we support in a language such as Futhark.
-My strategy has become to point at `NumPy
+My strategy has become to point to `NumPy
 <https://numpy.org/>`_, the Python array library, as an example of a
 widely used parallel programming model; one that has shown that high-level parallel programming can be just as accessible as